cyverse-archive/Donkey/doc/endpoints/filesystem/csv-tsv-parsing.md

 If the chunk-size is set so that it doesn't cover an entire line, a blank page will be returned.

 The code that trims and resizes the pages to end on line breaks will detect '\n' that are embedded in double quoted cells as a line break.
 This is because we're not tracking opening and closing double quotes across pages.
 We're looking into ways of doing this, but it isn't in yet.

+The URL encoded value for \t characters is '%09', without the quotes.
+If you aren't sending '%09' for the separator when you're trying to parse a TSV, then you're going to have a bad time.